 Once you and your ex have split, you probably need to come to some reasonably quick decisions about arrangements for funding your children’s expenses (schooling, medical, day-to-day living expenses and so on).

-Either parent can apply for a child support assessment.
+Either parent can apply for an assessment.
 However, it is worth doing the calculations first.
 You may expect to receive money, yet wind up actually owing money.

-The Child support system is complex and you should contact the Child Support Agency to get the specific information you require to understand your entitlements or liabilities.
+The system is complex and you should contact the CSA to get the specific information you require to understand your entitlements or liabilities.

-Child support is assessed by the Child Support Agency by applying a formula set down by law.
-An estimator of child support payments is available on the Child Support Agency website.
+Child support is assessed by the CSA by applying a formula set down by law.
+An estimator of payments is available on the agency website.

-To determine the actual child support amounts to be paid, the agency applies a formula that takes into consideration financial circumstances and the time children spend with each parent.
+To determine the actual amounts to be paid, the CSA applies a formula that takes into consideration financial circumstances and the time children spend with each parent.
 The formula is quite detailed and seeks to address concerns about the financial impact of the time children spend with each of their parents.

 The key elements of the formula are: